 The soaring, melancholy menace of “Europe Is Our Playground” came next, dedicated to the Facebook fan group The Insatiable Ones, or more particularly, those members of the group who travel the world to catch every Suede gig possible.
-Following this was a brace of more recent tunes.
+Following this was a run of more recent tunes.
 I was thrilled that their choices from “The Blue Hour” included my absolute favourites on the album: “Cold Hands”, a stomping glam rock classic to rival any of their trashiest 90s hits, and “Tides”, a majestically swelling ode to being carried away by the sea, building up into a magnificent holler of “it’s wonderful!”

 From here, the setlist hurtled from incredible to amazing to quite frankly flabbergasting.
 An astonishing barrage of 90s classics came next, with “Filmstar”, “Metal Mickey”, “Trash” and “Animal Nitrate” falling hard upon each other, whipping the crowd into a frenzy of hysteria.
 Then, abruptly, it was Ballad Time: first a heartstopping solo acoustic version of “The Power” from Brett – another of my wishlist songs ticked off – then three songs which each would be a show-stopping finale for any other band: “Still Life”, “The Invisibles” and “Flytipping”.
 The fact that the latter two are new songs from “The Blue Hour”, freshly implanted into fans’ consciousness and yet just as timeless as the classic from “Dog Man Star”, speaks volumes about the absolute continued relevance of Suede today.